 An open-source DKIM implementation known as OpenDKIM is commonly used by mailbox providers like Gmail, Outlook, Yahoo, etc. OpenDKIM connects with the server through port 8891 during verification.
 Sometimes, errors can be caused by enabling wrong permissions due to which your server is unable to bind to your socket.

 Check your directory to make sure you have enabled permissions correctly, or if at all you have a directory set up for your socket.

 1. Authentication Result: dkim=neutral (bad format)

 Auto-generated line breaks in your DKIM record can prompt the error message: dkim=neutral (bad format).
 When your email validator links together the broken-up resource records during verification, it produces a wrong value.
 A possible solution is to use 1024 bit DKIM keys (as opposed to 2048 bits) to fit within the 255-character DNS limit.

 This can be a possible result of content modifications within the message body by a third party, due to which the DKIM signature header failed to match the email’s body.

-3. Authentication Result: dkim=fail (body hash did not verify)
+3. Authentication Result: dkim=fail (DKIM-signature body hash not verified)

 How to stop DKIM fail for your messages?

 It is not possible to address all the issues mentioned above simply because they cannot all be bypassed.
-However, here are some useful tips you can deploy to minimize your chances of DKIM fail :
+However, we have assembled some useful tips you can deploy to minimize your chances of DKIM fail.